 Experience Pain Relief and Increased Wellness With Kim Chiropractic & Rehab

 At Kim Chiropractic and Rehab, our team has the resources and is equipped with advanced technology to diagnose and treat the source of your pain—not just the symptoms.
 This technology includes X-ray and MRI machines, ultrasound, electronic muscle stimulation, a fully-equipped rehabilitation room, and state-of-the-art DRX 9000C treatment for lower back pain and sciatica.

 We’re concerned with your long-term health and wellness, not just achieving a temporary fix for back or neck pain.
 We’ll show you how to improve your health naturally without relying on prescription medications.

+We have convenient locations in Columbia, Centreville, and Rockville.
 To schedule a consultation, contact us today.
 We look forward to providing the chiropractic care you need to increase your mobility, relieve your pain, and help you live a vibrant, active life.